 University of California, Los Angeles (UCLA)

-Dr. Tillou is a Professor of Surgery and currently serves as Vice Chair for Education for the UCLA Department of Surgery, where she oversees all Departmental education-related activities.
-She is the founding Director of the UCLA Department of Surgery Accredited Education Institute (AEI) and is the Assistant Designated Institutional Official of the UCLA School of Medicine.
-Dr. Tillou’s research interest focuses on multidisciplinary and interprofessional team training, curriculum design and innovation, and acute care surgery outcomes.
-Dr. Tillou will provide expertise in curriculum development, education, and trauma outcomes.
-Research interests: Medical Education, Trauma and Injury.
+Dr. Tillou is a Professor of Surgery and currently serves as Vice Chair for Education for the UCLA Department of Surgery, where she oversees all departmental education-related activities.
+She is the founding Director of the UCLA Department of Surgery Accredited Education Institute (AEI) and the Assistant Designated Institutional Official of the UCLA School of Medicine.
+Her research interest focuses on multidisciplinary team training, curriculum design/innovation, and acute care surgery outcomes.

 Dr. Russell is an Associate Professor of Surgery at UCLA and is a nationally recognized expert in QI and surgical outcomes.
 She can provide research mentorship for STREaM trainees in quality improvement, surgical health services research, and surgical care for vulnerable populations.
-Dr. Russell has received funding from different sources including the NIH.
-She developed the initial quality indicators for elderly patients undergoing major abdominal surgery in 2005 and updated them for all elderly surgery patients in 2009 (funded by the National Institute on Aging).
-Dr. Russell has directly mentored 3 junior faculty and 17 postdoctoral fellows and residents in various areas of quality improvement or surgical health services research.
-Research interests: Quality Improvement, Health Services Research.
+She developed the initial quality indicators for elderly patients undergoing major abdominal surgery in 2005 and updated them for all elderly surgery patients in 2009.

 David Elashoff, PhD

 Dr. David Elashoff is a Professor of Medicine, Biostatistics and Computational Medicine at UCLA and Director of the Department of Medicine Statistics Core.
-He serves as Leader for the Biostatistics, Epidemiology and Research Design (BERD) for the UCLA CTSI and the Co-Lead of the Jonsson Comprehensive Cancer Center (JCCC) Biostatistics Program.
+He serves as Leader for the Biostatistics, Epidemiology and Research Design (BERD) for the UCLA CTSI and the Co-Lead of the UCLA Health Jonsson Comprehensive Cancer Center (JCCC) Biostatistics Program.
 He has extensive collaborative experience on a variety of basic science, clinical research, and clinical trials research projects.
-Dr. Elashoff serves as the co-Director of the UCLA Masters of Clinical Research program in which he teaches courses on clinical trial design, scientific communication, and statistical methods.
-Research interests: Biostatistics.

 Ryan Harrigan, PhD